Aron-HD/landing-page-generator/README.md

     - AsiaPrize-entryform2020.docx
     - mediaawards-entryform2020.docx

-- about

-Seperate extended templates for about will probably be needed.

-Use num2words module to count award year from start date and convert to word.

-2020 was:
-fifth year of Media
-tenth year of Asia

-- previous

-##### Panels

-- judges pics
-- judges bios

-##### Winners

-These will be taken out of the landing page tabs when not relevant to keep judges separate.

-- winners
-- shortist

-### Landing page codes

-##### WARC Awards

-- 5645 - About (Intro)
-- 5902 - Previous
-- 5665 - Entry details
-- **Innovation**
-    - 5901 - bios
-    - 5900 - pics
-- **Purpose**
-    - 5668 - bios
-    - 5648 - pics
-- **Content**
-    - 5646 - bios
-    - 5666 - pics
-- **Social**
-    - 5647 - bios
-    - 5667 - pics

-##### MENA

-- 5638 - About (Intro)
-- 5641 - Previous
-- 5639 - Entry details
-- 5642 bios
-- 5640 pics

-##### Asia

-- 5694 - About (Intro)
-- 5710 - Previous
-- 5707 - Entry Details
-- 5711 bios
-- 5708 pics

-##### Media Awards

-- 5743 - About (Intro)
-- 5752 - Previous
-- 5744 - Entry details
-- **Data**
-    - 5750 bios
-    - 5741 pics
-- **Channel Integration**
-    - 5748 bios
-    - 5739 pics
-- **Tech**
-    - 5749 bios
-    - 5740 pics
-- **Partnerships**
-    - 5751 bios
-    - 5742 pics

-##### China Prize
-- 6593 - header

-##### Awards cartridge codes
-- WARC - 5790
-- MENA - 5822
-- Asia - 5676
-- Media - 5758

-##### Navigation
-- 91 - Our awards

-### Improvements
+### 5. Improvements

 - need to add in sorting alphabetically on last name so that this doesn't have to be filtered in google sheets before export.
-- all of the imports from LP_functions.py should just be in a dictionary or a JSON file.
-When I do get around to revising this.
 - I could also add functionality to CMS-Bot repo to automatically upload resized images into the file admin in CMS *before* the script runs, so that images are definitely uploaded.
 - currently working on an easier way to take the bios from the All_judges.docx and place them directly into the csv.
 Might have to use pandas for this.
 - eventually I want to connect to google sheets itself through the API, rather than using a csv to cut out another stage of the process.

+##### about template

+Use num2words module to count award year from start date and convert to word.

+2020 was:
+fifth year of Media
+tenth year of Asia